omnect/meta-omnect/doc/Variables_Glossary.md

 Variable appended to virtual/kernel recipes [SRC_URI](https://docs.yoctoproject.org/ref-manual/variables.html#term-SRC_URI) in case `3g` is in [MACHINE_FEATURES](https://docs.yoctoproject.org/ref-manual/variables.html#term-MACHINE_FEATURES).

 # OMNECT_PART_OFFSET_UBOOT_ENV1
-Offset of u-boot environment 1 in omnect-os-image.
+Offset of the first u-boot environment in omnect-os-image.
 Machine specific configuration which is used in wic file to generate the omnect-os image and in u-boot + u-boot userspace tooling to access the u-boot environment.
 *Note*: Currently the redundant u-boot environment is part of the omnect-os-image.
 *Note*: This variable is used to create u-boot userspace runtime config files and the omnect-os-image.
 If you want to configure the u-boot env offset for u-boot, you have to set it in the appropriate u-boot redundant-env.cfg file, e.g. https://github.com/omnect/meta-omnect/blob/main/dynamic-layers/raspberrypi/recipes-bsp/u-boot/u-boot/redundant-env.cfg.

 # OMNECT_PART_OFFSET_UBOOT_ENV2
-Offset of u-boot environment 2 in omnect-os-image.
+Offset of the second u-boot environment in omnect-os-image.
 Machine specific configuration which is used in wic file to generate the omnect-os image and in u-boot + u-boot userspace tooling to access the u-boot environment.
 *Note*: Currently the redundant u-boot environment is part of the omnect-os-image.
 *Note*: This variable is used to create u-boot userspace runtime config files and the omnect-os-image.
 If you want to configure the u-boot env offset for u-boot, you have to set it in the appropriate u-boot redundant-env.cfg file, e.g. https://github.com/omnect/meta-omnect/blob/main/dynamic-layers/raspberrypi/recipes-bsp/u-boot/u-boot/redundant-env.cfg.